 Investigation is mandatory for all incidents with potential risk consequence of Moderate or higher occurring in a controlled jurisdiction.
-Incidents must be investigated in accordance with the Origin Energy LNG HSE Incident Management Procedure (OEUP-Q1000-PRO-SAF-106), Origin Energy HSSE Incident Management Procedure (Q-LNG01-15-AP-0128), Incident Management Process (ORG-RSK-REF-001) and Origin Incident Investigation Procedure (ORG-RSK-PRO-001).
+Incidents must be investigated in accordance with the Origin Energy LNG HSE Incident Management Procedure (OEUP-Q1000-PRO-SAF-106), Origin Energy HSSE Incident Management Procedure (ORG-HSE-PRO-025) and Origin Incident Investigation Guide (CDN/ID 7983073).

 Formal investigation of incidents with potential consequence rating of Low is not mandatory unless the incident is a breach of any condition of approval (notifiable or otherwise).
-For incidents where an incident investigation is not required it is necessary only to include a brief statement on probable root causes in the incident notification.
+For incidents where a formal incident investigation is not required it is necessary provide a brief statement on probable root causes in the incident notification.
 Notwithstanding this, a full incident investigation must be conducted into any incident if requested by the Australia Pacific LNG Environmental Representative.

-The investigation methodology that must be used is the Incident Cause Analysis Method (ICAM).
-Techniques from other industry standard methodologies such as TapRoot can be used at the discretion of the lead investigator to supplement the ICAM process.
+The preferred investigation methodology to be used is the Incident Cause Analysis Method (ICAM).
+Techniques from other industry standard methodologies such as TapRoot, Appolo, Root Cause Analysis (RCA) or Human Factors Analysis Tool (HFAT) can be used at the discretion of the lead investigator.

 Investigation level and timeframes are based on risk.
-For incidents with potential consequence rating, using the Origin Risk Matrix (ORG-RSK-TOL-001) of Moderate complete a Basic investigation within 14 days (unless alternative timeframe or level of investigation is agreed with the Australia Pacific LNG Environmental Representative).
-For incidents with a potential consequence rating using the Origin Risk Matrix (ORG-RSK-TOL-001) of Serious or higher, or for any breach of any condition of approval, complete a Full investigation within 30 days (unless alternative timeframe agreed with the Australia Pacific LNG Environmental Representative).
+For incidents with potential consequence rating, using the Origin Risk Matrix (ORG-RSK-TOL-001) of Minor or Moderate.
+A summary or basic investigation must be completed within 30 days.
+For incidents with a potential consequence rating using the Origin Risk Matrix (ORG-RSK-TOL-001) of Serious or higher.
+The report of a full investigation must be send within 30 days.
 Note that for incidents that must be reported to the regulator incident reports must be completed with 7 days, unless alternative timeframe agreed with the Australia Pacific LNG Environmental Representative.